jay11234/Yaraku-book/README.md

   |-- README.md  // The file having all sorts of information as to this project.
 ```

+## how to start

+- change the 'env.example' file to 'env' and change accordingly or copy the env file to 'env'
+- start running php server by typing 'php artisan serve'.
+- run npm by typeing 'npm run dev' or 'npm run watch'
+- go to 'localhost:3000/home' depending on the port you have set

 ## Tech stack

 ### Database